dimitri-br/wgpu_renderer/README.md

 and rendering, it led to some interesting effects with scheduling, data flow, connectivity between different types and the structure of a renderer.

 It's led to the current codebase you see today.
 While the renderer works, it's not strictly the cleanest in dataflow, and I learned a lot about what works, and what doesn't work.
-I probably wouldn't do this today, although it was a lot of fun to write after work on my Macbook in my hotel room until late at night :)
+I probably wouldn’t structure the whole renderer this way today, although it was a lot of fun to write after work on my Macbook in my hotel room until late at night :)

 ## Where things are